 Luke Chang: We've known for a long time that expectations matter in treatment effects.
 And to-date, most of the studies have been on the patient side, about how their beliefs influence their own outcomes.
 But we've known that the doctors’ expectations also really matter.
 And so basically we were interested in trying to figure out how strong these effects were.
 And there hadn't really been any studies that have tried to causally manipulate doctors’ expectations.

 ME: Describe the methods you used.

-The temperature was, on average, 47 degrees Celsius, which is about 112 degrees Fahrenheit.
+The pain was about, on average, 47 degrees Celsius, which is about 112 degrees Fahrenheit.
 It feels basically like if you pour hot coffee on yourself.
-So it would turn your skin red afterwards but it wouldn’t blister or actually leave any permanent damage.
+So it would turn your skin red afterwards but it wouldn't blister or actually leave any permanent damage.

-And we found that when the doctors believed that they were giving the real treatment, the patient reported experiencing less pain.
+And we found that when the doctors believed that the treatment was the real treatment, the patient reported experiencing less pain.
 And we did a couple of different versions, but it seemed in all of them the patients reported somewhere between a 15 to 30 percent decrease in the amount of pain they were experiencing.

 And then we tried to figure out, is there any combination of facial expressions that predicted how much pain people felt?
 We did this by training the model on the doctors when they were receiving the pain.
 And basically it was if you showed more eyes widening and clenching of your jaw, things like that, then that meant you were experiencing more pain.

 And then we applied the model to the patients’ data while they were receiving the pain and found that the model thought that they were experiencing less pain when the doctors believed the treatment to be valid.